-Our next luncheon will be held on 22nd January 2018.
-Please note the date as we typically do not have a January meeting and this meeting is the fourth Monday when normally we meet on the third Monday.
-Our venue remains unchanged which is at the Western Australian Club on Level 11 Grosvenor Building, 12 St Georges Terrace (opposite Perth Concert Hall) at a cost of $30 per person and payable by no later than Wednesday 17th January.
+Highgate Sub-Branch’s next luncheon will be held on Monday 19 March 2018 at the Western Australian Club on Level 11 Grosvenor Building, 12 St Georges Terrace (opposite Perth Concert Hall) at a cost of $30 per person and payable by no later than Wednesday 14th March.

 Our guest speaker will be the former Western Australian Premier Brian Burke.
 He will be speaking about his book – A Tumultuous Life – an outline of which follows.

 The Book It is the story of an aspiring young politician who gathered around him a group of talented, like-minded Labor Party idealists branded by the press as the Young Turks.
 Together they reinvented the Labor Party in Western Australia.

 Brian Burke was 35 years of age when he led Labor to its biggest ever victory when the party won government in WA in 1983.
 At the age of 36 he was sworn in as Premier.

 Brian was born into Labor politics - and into Catholicism.
 His father Tom was the Federal Member for Perth, who was expelled from the Labor Party during the desperate politics of the Split of the 1950s.
 It was from his father that Brian learned so much about politics - and life.

 Brian began his working life as a proof-reader and then journalist on The West Australian newspaper.
 After winning the seat of Balcatta by just 30 votes in a by-election in 1973, he spent 10 years in Opposition in the WA Parliament before becoming Premier during the crazy, heady, exciting times of the 1980s.

 It was a time when much of the commercial action across Australia was being driven by a group of colourful, audacious, creative and - in some cases - dishonest entrepreneurs.